Kronchinator/Law4U/README.md

 | `TELEGRAM_BOT_TOKEN` | Token from Telegram's BotFather |
 | `ANTHROPIC_API_KEY` | API key from [console.anthropic.com](https://console.anthropic.com) |

-A `.env.example` template is included in the repository.
-Copy it to `.env` and fill in your values — never commit your actual `.env` file.
+An `.env` template is included in the repository.
+Fill in your own values — never commit your actual `.env` file.

 ---